|Australian box jellyfish||Box jellies|

 Serum sickness may occur some 4 to 14 days following antivenom administration.

-Patients should be observed for, and made aware of, the signs and symptoms of serum sickness including:
+Patients should be made aware of the signs and symptoms of serum sickness including:

 SIGNS AND SYMPTOMS